uxeric/doc-generator/README.md

 # Electron Based Document Generator

-Build for a small client (and published with permission), and used as a proof of concept.
-Tests using Electron, Vue, Vuex, Vuetify, and Vuex Persistence to build a commercial project.
+Tool to help quickly define and replace placeholder values in a .docx document.
+Built using Electron, Vue, Vuex, Vuetify.

 ## Commands